(updated 29 July 2021 – new info on psoralens)

-Both retinol and Bakuchiol stimulated key retinoid-binding genes and collagen production so improved wrinkles and hyperpigmentation to a similiar degree..
+Both retinol and Bakuchiol stimulated key retinoid-binding genes and collagen production so improved wrinkles and hyperpigmentation to a similar degree.

 However retinol users experienced more stinging and scaling than those who used Bakuchiol.

-Another key difference is that Bachi is photostable, while conventional Retinol is not.
+Another key difference is that Bakuchiol is photostable, while conventional Retinol is not.